-On his second deployment with the 10th Mountain Division he was assigned and worked near southern Baghdad.
+On his second deployment, with the 10th Mountain Division, he was assigned and worked near southern Baghdad.
 On February 19, 2007, Harris’ armored vehicle was struck by an improvised explosive device (IED).
-The explosion injured the driver and ended the lives of three of his fellow soldiers.
-Shilo survived but with severe third degree burns on 35% of his body.
-The severity of the
+The explosion injured the driver and ended three fellow soldiers’ lives.
+Shilo survived with severe third degree burns on 35% of his body.
+The severity of the burns meant the loss of Shilo’s ears, the tip of his nose and three fingers.
+The crushing explosion fractured his left collarbone and C-7 vertebrae, damaged his lungs and scared him with TBI, PTS, NDE, and Survivor Guilt.

-The devastating injuries required that Shilo remain in a medically induced coma for 48 days; after, he spent nearly three years recovering and undergoing intensive physical therapy at the burn unit of Brooklyn Medical Center (BAMC) in San Antonio, TX.
-While at BAMC, he was the first soldier to participate in cutting-edge regenerative stem-cell research to regrow his fingers, and later received prosthetic ears.
-Shilo’s recovery has involved more than 75 surgeries, which required his family to spend up to six hours a day on wound care.
-Shilo also struggled from PTS.
-In 2010 he was medically retired from the Army.
-Shilo reflects on his time in the service and his injuries: “Everything in life is a gift.
+in cutting-edge regenerative stem-cell research to regrow his fingers, and later received prosthetic ears.
+Shilo’s recovery has involved more than 78 surgeries (to date as there are surgeries required for the remainder of his life), which at times, has required his family to spend up to six hours a day on wound care.
+In 2010, he chose to medically retire from the Army.
+Shilo reflects on his time in the service that led him to his injuries: “Everything in life is a gift.
 Sometimes it may not be the gift you want but you realize that your challenges are a new beginning.”

-with corporate groups around the world on how to overcome adversity, raising awareness of physical, emotional and mental scars of war, and serving as an inspiration to fellow soldiers/veterans.
+with corporate groups around the world on, yet not limited to: how to overcome adversity, balance personal and professional life, motivational leadership, customer service success, raising awareness of physical, emotional and mental scars of war, and serving as an inspiration to fellow soldiers/veterans and their families.
 Shilo shares his inspiring story in his memoir, Steel Will: My Journey Through Hell to Become the Man I was Meant to Be (September 1, 2014; Baker Books).
-He is currently working on additional publications with his sweetheart, Jamie PK on goal-achieving, relationships, and endurance.
-He is also working on additional publications, striving for Freedom, Joy, and Adventure.
+He is currently working on additional publications with Jamie PK on goal-achieving, relationships, and endurance.
+His short film, Shilo, released in 2018, which is currently in the works for a feature film.